Brave Payments Review

 Exciting news here - ProSharePoint.ru is now Brave Verified Publisher.
 I even got a shiny referral badge.
 So if you want to have some privacy and much less annoying ads on the web (and not necessarily by blocking them) you ought to try Brave browser!

-Disclaimer: I’m not receiving any money or other compensation for this post.
-But I will get about 5 USD in BAT tokens for everyone who will use my referral link and do the right thing switching to Brave and using it at least for 30 days.
+Disclaimer: I’m not receiving any compensation for this post.
+But I will get about 5 USD worth of BAT tokens for everyone who will use my referral link and do the right thing switching to Brave and using it at least for 30 days.

 Brave Browser mini review

 I don’t intend to do a complete review of Brave browser (you can skip down to Brave Payments review right now), but let me tell you a little about it and express my satisfaction with using it for about two months.

 I must say that I’m very average browser user.
 I don’t use many extensions, I don’t use many online services with rich UI, but I didn’t face any issues with formatting or other kind of bugs using Brave.
 Well, SharePoint in Brave looks and works pretty much the same way as in Chrome.

 The distinctive difference from Chrome is the extensions system.
 It is not compatible with Chrome plugins, but has its own small choice of extensions - there are 9 available at this moment (May 2018).
 One extension is built in and cannot be uninstalled - Brave Shields, which is ad and tracker blocking tool, enabled by default.